lsst-dm/dmtn-111/index.rst

 Latencies
 =========

-The AT Archiver is expected to transmit images to the OODS and the Data Backbone with a 2-second latency in normal operation.
+The ATArchiver is expected to transmit images to the OODS and the Data Backbone with a 2-second latency in normal operation.
 The Data Backbone latency is expected to be low in normal operation, but it does more than the OODS in terms of file tracking, and it may experience outages or delays from time to time as it is dependent on more infrastructure services.
 The OODS, on the other hand, is designed to be simpler and have higher uptime and lower latency, so that is the primary immediate-analysis pathway.